ameen-malhans/urlShorten/README.md

 ### 2) The service for task is  :

   ### To Run in Live environment
-  http://espressoprojector.com/api/{type of approach you want to use}/{task} where {type of approach you want to use} = google, inmemory , db and task = shortenurl ,analytics
+  http://espressoprojector.com/api/{type of approach you want to use}/{task} where {type of approach you want to use} = google, db and task = shortenurl ,analytics

   ### To Run Locally
-  http://localhost:8080/urlshorten/api/{type of approach you want to use}/{task} where {type of approach you want to use} = google, inmemory , db and task = shortenurl ,analytics
+  http://localhost:8080/urlshorten/api/{type of approach you want to use}/{task} where {type of approach you want to use} = google, db and task = shortenurl ,analytics

 ### 3) Improvements :